carlows/experiments/ai_video_processor/README.md

 An intelligent video processing tool that uses Gemini 2.0 Flash to analyze skating videos and automatically extract relevant segments.

+This project was 100% vibe coded, as I wanted to test out the capabilities of cursor for the first time:)

 ## What it does

 1. **Analyzes video content** - Extracts frames from video and uses AI to identify when the person is visible in the video